All Episodes

 It's in there, and we could do it.

-Why we can cut back everywhere else, folks.
+Why, we can cut back everywhere else, folks.

 We can cut back on trans fats.

-Why we can ban trans fats.
+Why, we can ban trans fats.

-Why we can cut back on smoking.
+Why, we can cut back on smoking.

 We can ban smoking.

-We can we can do we can cut back on everything.
+We can cut back on everything.

-We can we can cut down on eating food.
+We can cut down on eating food.

-Where there are any number of things that we can do.
+Any number of things that we can do.

-The the global warming people are telling us we've got to cut back on our lifestyles.
+And they tell us all the global warming people are telling us we've got to cut back on our lifestyles.

 We've got to cut back our carbon footprint.

-We've got to drive smaller cars, we've got to cut back.
+We've got to cut back.

 They keep telling us we've got to cut back.

-And tough sell because so many people are dependent on government.
+It's a tough sell because so many people are dependent on government.

 Over half the population gets some sort of a check from the government every month.